ibrahimrehman1/verilog/README.md

 ```

 ## Direct Assignment
-"assign" command to directly assign wires from one bus to another
+"assign" command to directly assign wires from one bus to another.
+Have to use the net data type.

 ```